krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 ---

-## Activity: Import data
+## Activity: Import data from spreadsheets and databases

 In this activity, we were guided through the step of importing data into a spreadsheet by using:

 - a comma separated values (.csv) file
 - downloading a dataset

-We were provided with a .csv file that can be access here: [Entertainment expenses](/activities/spreadsheets/c03m03-import-data-entertainment-expenses.csv).
-The second dataset could be downloaded by navigating to the [Global Health Observatory workforce statistics database](https://www.who.int/data/gho/data/themes/topics/health-workforce) and this downloaded .csv file can be access here: [Medical doctors](/activities/spreadsheets/c03m03-import-data-medical-doctors.csv).
+We were provided with a .csv file that can be access here: [Entertainment expenses](/activities/spreadsheets/c03m03-import-data/c03m03-import-data-entertainment-expenses.csv).
+The second dataset could be downloaded by navigating to the [Global Health Observatory workforce statistics database](https://www.who.int/data/gho/data/themes/topics/health-workforce) and this downloaded .csv file can be access here: [Medical doctors](/activities/spreadsheets/c03m03-import-data/c03m03-import-data-medical-doctors.csv).

 I imported both datasets into one spreadsheet in two separate sheets called "entertainment-expenses" and "medical-doctors".
-The completed activity can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/1tEP0zSugQhcVzTAB_GoMyCbEIMiDZiu3lqDXrFdmm9Y/edit?usp=sharing) or the [Excel File](/activities/spreadsheets/c03m03-import-data-activity.xlsx).
+The completed activity can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/1tEP0zSugQhcVzTAB_GoMyCbEIMiDZiu3lqDXrFdmm9Y/edit?usp=sharing) or the [Excel File](/activities/spreadsheets/c03m03-import-data/c03m03-import-data-activity.xlsx).

 ---

-## Activity: Dynamic imports
+## Activity: Import data dynamically

 This section contains information on methods how to import data dynamically into Google Sheets.
 Automated data imports do not need to be updated continually.
 In Google Sheets, I took the following steps to import data dynamically:

 - opened a new spreadsheet and renamed the first sheet "import-range"
-- used the function `=IMPORTRANGE("https://docs.google.com/spreadsheets/d/1tEP0zSugQhcVzTAB_GoMyCbEIMiDZiu3lqDXrFdmm9Y/edit?usp=sharing", "medical-doctors!A1:AH12776")` to import the medical doctors dataset from the [previous activity](#activity-import-data) into the "import-range" sheet
+- used the function `=IMPORTRANGE("https://docs.google.com/spreadsheets/d/1tEP0zSugQhcVzTAB_GoMyCbEIMiDZiu3lqDXrFdmm9Y/edit?usp=sharing", "medical-doctors!A1:AH12776")` to import the medical doctors dataset from the [previous activity](#activity-import-data-from-spreadsheets-and-databases) into the "import-range" sheet
 - created a sheet called "import-html"
 - used the function `=IMPORTHTML("https://www.worldometers.info/world-population/population-by-country/", "table", 1)` to import publicly available information [Countries in the world by population (2024)](https://www.worldometers.info/world-population/population-by-country/) into the "import-html" sheet
 - created a sheet called "import-data"